-- The best way to reduce vibrations and noise
+- Ways to reduce noise and vibrations

 Let’s get started with this guide!

-Our Top 5 Best Gable Attic Fans
+My Top 5 Picks For Best Rated Gable Attic Fans

 What is a Gable Attic Ventilation Fan?

-How Do Gable Fans Work?
+How Do Gable Attic Fans Work?

 The solar powered gable attic fan usually doesn’t have a switch, and just turns on when the sun is out.

+Most roof shingles today are made from a type of asphalt (and fiberglass) which is basically derived from crude oil.
 Unfortunately, if these shingles get too hot, they can literally cook on the roof surface — causing curling, cracking, and other deterioration.

-I have been to home inspections where I inspected a very faded asphalt shingle roof (looks almost white) and estimated an age of 25+ years.
+When an attic gets extremely hot, it can prematurely age your roof.
+I have been to homes where I inspected a very faded asphalt shingle roof (looks almost white) and estimated an age of 25+ years.
 Later, I find out from the seller that it was replaced only 7 years ago.

 The cause of the premature aging of the roof was very poor ventilation (and insulation) in the attic.
 During summer, it would probably reach over 150 degrees in the attic on certain days.